tapquo/appnima.docs/EN/appnimajs.md

     group.remove("id");

+Change the name of the group:

+	group.rename("id", "name");

+Get the messages of the group.
+The second parameter is the page number, the first page is 0 and each page have 50 messages:

+	group.messages("id", 0);

+Delete unread messages count, the first parameter is the group id:

+	group.deleteUnreadCount("id", callback);

 Chat
 ----
 Chats are rooms from 1 to N users without persistence.
 In chats, as happens in the groups, only allowed users can connect and send data.To work with Chats first of all a instance of Chat must be created: